-In addition to our Core coverage, we have three options for add-ons to your policy.
+In addition to our Core coverage, we have four options for add-ons to your policy.
 All of our extended warranties give you the freedom to choose where your car is serviced and even offer reimbursement for travel in the case of an emergency, to the amount shown in the policy schedule.

 Our Core coverage comes as standard with any policy and covers the following components:

 In addition to the above, we offer you the choice to add:

 The satisfaction of our customers is our top priority and we always want to make sure that you understand the in’s and out’s of your coverage.
 While we’re always upfront about exclusions, we do like to recommend that you read over the sample policy documents.
 Please be advised that our policies do not cover the following and a few others stated in detail in the policy documents:

 If you have any further questions, feel free to give our team a call.
 We’re happy to answer any outstanding questions you might have.

 It’s sensible to insure your Hyundai beyond your manufacturer warranty.
 Whether you want protection against wear and tear* or just want a bit more flexibility and assurance after an accident, Warranty Direct has a policy for you.